 These product managers may start to cut corners, usually around customer validation or product strategy.
 If your team starts to miss deadlines or take shortcuts, you need to spend time understanding what the root cause is.

-Aligns PMs to development teams to markets, segments or products
+Aligns PMs to development teams to markets, segments, or products

 As a product leader, you're responsible for determining your team's topology, derived from a product vision and product platform architecture, you should understand how best to structure your product teams.

-To maximize for a sense of ownership, you will want to communicate what each team is responsible for and how they relate to one another.
+To maximize a sense of ownership, you will want to communicate what each team is responsible for and how they relate to one another.
 This will help to make strides towards alignment.
 You want to be able to communicate your organizing principle.

 If you're not doing this, you will start to see teams squabble because they feel like people are stepping into their work, their domains.
-Sometimes you see teams doing duplicate works.
+Sometimes you see teams doing duplicate work.
 When bugs come in, there's no clear ownership.

-My recommendation here, or the things I like to do here are to just take a beat, map out how my teams align towards that vision in architecture and determine how best to address or adjust to address the issues we're seeing.
+My recommendation here, or the things I like to do here, are to just take a beat, map out how my teams align towards that vision in architecture, and determine how best to address or adjust to address the issues we're seeing.

 Hiring strategy

-Next is developing a cohesive hiring strategy.
+Next is developing a cohesive hiring strategy,.
 There's a lot of generic advice out there on how to hire good product managers.
 They'd say for empathy and enthusiasm and experience.
 Maybe it's the subject matter expertise or coding skills.

-It's oftentimes in my opinion, unhelpful, and it can overgeneralize from narrow experiences that the writer may have.
+It's oftentimes, in my opinion, unhelpful, and it can overgeneralize from narrow experiences that the writer may have.
 Really the questions you need to focus around are:

 - What do your team and company need?